 Once you are infected the only truly safe approach is to wipe the affected computer and start over, rebuilding from backups.
 I advise Jay of this, but it falls on deaf ears.
 He is desperate to salvage the situation but unwilling to take the necessary hard steps.
 Even though I am trying to help him out, he fights me every step of the way.
 My patience is wearing pretty thin.

 In some ways I am ill-suited to be in this line of work.
-Though fundamentally a sociable, kind, and engaging person, I have a sizable hot-tempered, impatient streak that asserts itself more often than I would like.
+I am fundamentally a sociable, kind, and engaging person.
+But I carry the DNA of numerous Alpha forebears, who gifted me with a sizable hot-tempered, impatient streak that asserts itself more often than I would like.
 There are a number of triggers and Jay has managed to find nearly all of them.
 With surgical precision, probably without ever meaning to, he aggressively pushes my buttons until I am absolutely seething.

 This uncomfortable sort of situation happens to me perhaps more than most people because, truth be told, I allow it.
 In many ways I am a soft touch, and my default mode is to be lenient and forgiving with people.
 Until, that is, they give me good reason not to be.
-At which point I can morph with startling suddenness into a complete SOB.
+At which point I might just morph with startling suddenness into a complete SOB who is happy to wreck your day.
 Fortunately, this only happens when people repeatedly take undue advantage.
 Unfortunately people do exactly that with distressing frequency.
-They mistake my kindness for weakness and end up having to be rather roughly corrected.
-Jay seems to be falling into that category, and as such is very much in danger of meeting my steely, rather unpleasant alter ego.
+They mistake my kindness for weakness and end up having to be roughly corrected.
+Jay seems to be falling into that category, and as such is very much in danger of meeting my steely, quite unpleasant alter ego.

 I am on the verge of throwing Jay out of my office, and he knows it and is terrified at the prospect because he has nowhere else to turn.
 His eyes dart wildly back and forth, as though searching for something, anything, that will stay the execution.
 He is desperation personified.
 And then I notice his expression shift from fear to resignation.
 His whole body sags under the weight of yet another failure.
 He has given up.